Skip to main content

 pip install 'callingbox[cli]'

-After installing, you can place a call directly from your terminal — same API key, same /v1 endpoints:
+After installing, you can place a call directly from your terminal with the same API key and /v1 endpoints:

 callingbox login